 Similar to JuiceFS, S3QL is also an open source network file system driven by object storage and database.
-All data will be split into blocks and stored in object storage services such as, Amazon S3, Backblaze B2, or OpenStack Swift, the corresponding metadata will be stored in the database.
+All data will be split into blocks and stored in object storage services such as Amazon S3, Backblaze B2, or OpenStack Swift, and the corresponding metadata will be stored in the database.

-- All support the standard POSIX file system interface through the FUSE module, so that massive cloud storage can be mounted locally and used like local storage.
+- Both support the standard POSIX file system interface through the FUSE module, so that massive cloud storage can be mounted locally and used like local storage.

-- All can provide standard file system functions: hard links, symbolic links, extended attributes, file permissions.
+- Both provide standard file system features: hard links, symbolic links, extended attributes, file permissions.

-- All support data compression and encryption, but the algorithms used are different.
+- Both support data compression and encryption, but the algorithms used are different.

 - S3QL only supports SQLite.
 But JuiceFS supports more databases, such as Redis, TiKV, MySQL, PostgreSQL, and SQLite.